If you are unfamiliar with Shaker Village of Pleasant Hill or you visited as a child in the 90’s, it’s time for a visit!

 Due to its limited public access the Kentucky River is also a nice place to kayak or take a special Stand Up Paddleboard (SUP) ride.
 (There are Glow SUP events offered in warmer months)

 You will pass under High Bridge during the riverboat cruise on the Dixie Belle.
 High Bridge is the tallest bridge above a navigable waterway in North America.

 The original stone towers, that are no longer standing at this site, were designed by John A. Roebling who also designed the Roebling Bridge connecting Covington, KY to Cincinnati, OH and the Brooklyn Bridge in New York.

-If you want more of a hotel experience, that is close to dining and all of the activities, I recommend staying at The Inn.
+If you want more of a hotel experience, I recommend staying at The Inn.
+The Inn is close to dining and all of the activities.

-The room looks simple with Shaker reproduction furniture, but you still have a tv and single-cup brewing systems in your room along with access to libraries and game rooms.
+The room looks simple with Shaker reproduction furniture.
+You’ll find that you still have a tv and single-cup brewing systems in your room along with access to libraries and game rooms.
 Save on your stay at Shaker Village of Pleasant Hill.

 After your stay, you might start considering adding more wall pegs at home (a signature Shaker design) because they are so practical.

-You can hang clothing on pegs, hang chairs on them to make it easier to sweep and adjust your candlelight in the room by your placement on the peg.
+You can hang clothing and chairs on the pegs to make it easier to sweep.
+Room lighting can also be adjusted by changing candlelight placement on the peg.

-All overnight guests receive complimentary admission during their stay and pets are permitted in certain rooms with a non-refundable pet fee per pet.
+All overnight guests receive complimentary admission during their stay.
+Pets are permitted in certain rooms with a non-refundable pet fee per pet.